-(2) The jail shall develop a policy, approved by the health authority, regarding incoming medications.
+(2) The jail shall develop a policy, approved by the health authority, regarding incoming medications to include obtaining in a timely manner, medications essential for medical and mental health diagnoses and intoxication and detoxication.

 (K) (Essential) Mental health services.
 Inmates evidencing signs of mental illness or developmental disability shall be referred immediately to qualified mental health personnel.
 The health authority shall develop policies for the following areas: